What do we believe and teach

 demonstrated the power of God's kingly rule breaking into the world of humankind.

-you have accepted Christ fully and with all of your heart, you can lose your salvation.
-Is that
+even though you have accepted Christ fully and with all of your heart, you can lose your

 - Culbertson: A major problem with the "once-saved-always-saved" belief is that it

 creates grave problems for the idea of free will.
 That is, the once-saved-always-saved belief says

 that even if a person decides to walk away from God and even goes so far as to try to renounce

 any belief at all, he or she is still saved.
 Isn't that inconsistent with the idea of free will?
 Free will